mauloop/tiddlyserver-docker/README.md

 ```

 Add `--env VAR=value` to the `docker run` command to set custom Tiddlywiki components paths (remembers paths must be in the `ts` subfolder and must be referred as `/mnt/ts/path`).
-Alternatively you can set defaults in Docker file and rebuild.
+Alternatively you can set defaults in Dockerfile and rebuild.
 Actual values are as from Tiddlywiki core settings.

 ```
 TIDDLYWIKI_PLUGIN_PATH=/mnt/ts/plugins